Differentially private Bayesian tests: Introduction

 In this article, we intend to complement the existing literature via providing a novel generalised framework for differentially private Bayesian testing.
-This is genuinely crucial since P-values are routine criticised for it's lack of transparency, inability to quantify evidence in support of the null hypothesis, and inability to measure the importance of a result.
-Refer to the American Statistical Association statement on statistical significance and P-values \cite{wasserstein2016asa} for further discussions on this.
-On the other hand, Bayes factors \citep{kass1995bayes, jeffreys1961theory, morey2011bayes, rouder2009bayesian, wagenmakers2010bayesian, johnson2023bayes} quantify the relative evidence in favor of competing hypotheses, effectively addressing the persistent criticisms of P-values.
+This is crucial since p-values obtained from frequentist tests are routinely criticised for it's lack of transparency, inability to quantify evidence in support of the null hypothesis, and inability to measure the importance of a result.
+Readers may refer to the American Statistical Association statement on statistical significance and p-values \cite{wasserstein2016asa} for further discussions on this.
+On the other hand, Bayes factors \citep{kass1995bayes, jeffreys1961theory, morey2011bayes, rouder2009bayesian, wagenmakers2010bayesian, johnson2023bayes} can quantify the relative evidence in favor of competing hypotheses, effectively addressing the persistent criticisms of p-values.
 This automatically calls for development of differentially private Bayes Factors to test the scientific hypotheses of interest with confidentiality guarantees.

-Prior to presenting the proposed methodology, we provide a concise overview of pertinent concepts in Bayesian hypothesis testing and differential privacy, laying the groundwork for subsequent discussions.\\
+Prior to presenting the proposed methodology, we provide a concise overview of pertinent concepts in Bayesian hypothesis testing and differential privacy, laying the groundwork for subsequent discussions.